Lusito/webextension-polyfill-ts/README.md

   * [browser](https://hg.mozilla.org/integration/autoland/raw-file/tip/browser/components/extensions/schemas/)

 ## How to use:
-This guide assumes you are building a web-extension using npm and webpack.
+This guide assumes you are building a web-extension using npm and webpack, parcel or similar.
 If you are looking for an example use-case, check out the development branch of my web-extension [Forget Me Not](https://github.com/lusito/forget-me-not/tree/develop).

 * `npm install --save-dev webextension-polyfill-ts`